Superman and the Legion of Super-Heroes: Epilogue

 "Batman and the Legion of Super-Heroes", presented in Action Comics #864 (June 2008), serves as an epilogue to this story-arc (and as a prologue to Final Crisis: Legion of 3 Worlds).
 In this issue, Batman meets Superman and Lightning Lad at the Fortress of Solitude shortly after the latter's return from the 31st century.
 Batman expresses his distrust of the Legion, noting that he has encountered three versions of the team over the years.
+(Note: The Justice League of America and the Justice Society of America battled alongside the original Legion to defeat Mordru in Justice League of America #147–148 (September–October 1977).
+The post-Zero Hour team helped the heroes of 20th century Earth to destroy a Sun-Eater, as depicted in The Final Night #1–4 (November 1996 – February 1997).
+Batman encountered the "Threeboot" team in The Brave and the Bold vol. 3, #2–6 (June–October 2007).)
 He informs Superman that the bodies of Karate Kid and Duo Damsel have been discovered in Gotham City.
-The trio is then contacted by Starman, who suffers from schizophrenia and resides in a sanitarium.
-He hints that Duo Damsel is still alive, but states that Karate Kid is indeed dead, having died trying to discover a cure for his illness.
+(Note: Karate Kid died in Countdown to Final Crisis #7 (March 12, 2008), while one of Duo Damsel's bodies was killed in Countdown to Final Crisis #5 (March 26, 2008).)
+The trio is contacted by Starman, who has schizophrenia and resides in a sanitarium.
+(Note: Starman travelled back in time from the 31st century.
+Following an unintentional detour to the near future of Earth-22, he joined the Justice Society of America (Justice Society of America vol. 3, #1–2, January–February 2007).)
+He hints that Duo Damsel is still alive, but confirms that Karate Kid is dead, having died trying to discover a cure for his illness.
 He also notes that Dream Girl told him who dumped their bodies in Gotham City, but that he no longer remembers.

 Before returning to the 31st century, Lightning Lad gives Superman a new flight ring that will bring him to the future in case of an emergency.
 The heroes are unaware that the Time Trapper has observed their exploits.
 Having failed in his attempts to erase Superman, the Trapper vows to corrupt everything that he stands for.